Alegzandr/team-generator/README.md

 ## Feature Snapshot

--   **Discord OAuth login** – we only store your Discord ID, username, and avatar; JWT keeps the session alive for seven days.
+-   **Discord OAuth login** – we only store your Discord ID, username, and avatar; an HttpOnly cookie carries the seven-day JWT so scripts can’t steal it.
 -   **Saved & temporary rosters** – permanent players live in SQLite; temporary ones stay local to the browser.
 Both lists support inline edits, drag-and-drop reordering, and “select all / clear all” toggles.
 -   **Momentum-aware balancing** – recent matches (last 4h) nudge a player’s effective skill up/down, helping the algorithm keep squads fresh.
 Fresh sessions start with zero momentum.
 -   **Drag-first team builder** – generate proposed teams, then drag players directly between columns (even to swap with a full roster).
 A fairness warning appears if skills drift too far apart.